MoaaZ-22/La-Vie/README.md

 ## Getting Started

-  Login & Register With Api
+  Login & Register With Api,
-  Cart With SharedPreferences
+  Cart With SharedPreferences,
-  Delete and Update Item In Cart
+  Delete and Update Item In Cart,
-  Search
+  Search,
-  Recent Search With SharedPreferences
+  Recent Search With SharedPreferences,
-  Update Profile
+  Update Profile,
-  Qr Code Scanner
+  Qr Code Scanner,
-  Get All Posts And Add Your Post
+  Get All Posts And Add Your Post and
   Base64 Image

 ### Vedio: